Introduction to Day Trading

 A detailed guide for beginners on the day trading strategy.

 In the volatile world of cryptocurrency trading, knowing which trading strategies to implement at different points in the market can mean the difference between making a profit and losing everything you've invested.

-Having earlier discussed trading strategies such as Scalp Trading and Dollar-Cost Averaging, this week we will be discussing the Day Trading strategy and how both rookie and experienced traders can implement this strategy.
+After discussing trading strategies such as Scalp Trading and Dollar-Cost Averaging, we will now discuss the Day Trading strategy and how both novice and experienced traders can implement it.

-Unlike the day trading strategy, many trading strategies are typically implemented over week, month and year-long time periods.
-In this post, we will explain how this works and how to best take advantage of it such that by the end of this article, you will be able to safely invest your hard-earned money in the crypto market using this strategy.
+Unlike the day trading strategy, many trading strategies are typically implemented over week, month, and year-long time periods.
+In this post, we will explain how this works and how to best take advantage of it so that by the end of this article, you will be able to safely invest your hard-earned money in the crypto market using this strategy.

 What is Day Trading?

-As the name implies, day trading is a trading strategy implemented on a day-to-day basis which involves the buying and selling of cryptocurrency assets in a very short time period (usually in a day or less).
-The term itself comes from traditional stock market practices when assets trading was done only during business hours.
+Day trading, as the name implies, is a trading strategy that is used on a daily basis and involves the buying and selling of cryptocurrency assets in a very short period of time (usually in a day or less).
+The term derives from traditional stock market practices in which assets were traded only during business hours.

 How does the day trading strategy work?

-As the main goal of day traders is to profit off daily price changes, extensive knowledge of the market is required as well as some experience with making trades.
-In addition to this, traders will also need to dispense with fundamental analysis as that kind of long-term approach is at odds with the goal of day trading which is to take advantage of the daily market volatility.
+Because the primary goal of day traders is to profit from daily price changes, extensive market knowledge is required, as well as some trading experience.
+Furthermore, traders will need to abandon fundamental analysis because that type of long-term approach contradicts the goal of day trading, which is to profit from daily market volatility.

-Traders will also need to ensure that they’re plugged into events happening around the world.
-For example, if Elon Musk or Tesla obtains a huge amount of Bitcoin, then you most likely want to buy some immediately before the price predictably increases.
-It also works the other way, if a country cracks down on Bitcoin and miners, chances are value of the crypto asset is likely to fall as soon as the news hits the mainstream.
+Traders will also need to stay informed about events taking place around the world.
+For example, if Elon Musk or Tesla acquires a large amount of Bitcoin, you will most likely want to buy some right away before the price rises predictably.
+It also works the other way around: if a country cracks down on Bitcoin and miners, the value of the crypto asset is likely to fall as soon as the news hits the mainstream.

-As a day trader, you also need to ensure that you have the funds available to execute trades at a moment’s notice.
-Using Obiex is also an advantage for day traders because you do not need to wait for confirmation before executing your trades.
-This buys you the precious extra minutes or seconds you need to make a profit that day or losing most of your investment(s) because you had to wait for your transaction to be confirmed.
+As a day trader, you must also ensure that you have sufficient funds to execute trades at any time.
+Day traders benefit from using Obiex because they do not have to wait for confirmation before executing trades.
+This buys you the valuable extra minutes or seconds you need to make a profit that day or lose most of your investment(s) because you had to wait for your transaction to be confirmed.

-Another important factor is to target only coins that are very volatile and have high liquidity.
-This is because you’re trading within a condensed time frame and as such, you need the asset you’re trading to increase or decrease in value within that same time frame.
-An example of a highly volatile crypto coin is Bitcoin but if you want other options, you can check out this Yahoo!
-Finance list .
+Another important consideration is to only invest in coins that are highly volatile and have a high liquidity.
+This is due to the fact that you are trading within a condensed time frame, and as such, you require the asset you are trading to increase or decrease in value within that same time frame.
+Bitcoin is an example of a highly volatile crypto coin, but for other options, see this Yahoo!
+Finance list.

 What is the best way to execute the day trading strategy?

-Since day trading is about taking advantage of the daily swings of the crypto market, you can borrow from some other trading strategies and scale down for the short period you want to execute your daily trades.
-Some of these strategies are:
+Because day trading is about taking advantage of the crypto market's daily swings, you can borrow from other trading strategies and scale down for the short period of time you want to execute your daily trades.
+Among these strategies are:

-Scalp Trading: As we discussed here, scalp trading is a short-term trading strategy that involves stretching out numerous small trades over the course of a day in order to capitalize on small price changes.
-This strategy is based on the widely-known fact that smaller moves occur more frequently than large moves and are also easier to get.
+Scalp Trading: As previously discussed, scalp trading is a short-term trading strategy that entails spreading out numerous small trades over the course of a day in order to capitalize on small price changes.
+This strategy is based on the well-known fact that smaller moves are more common than large moves and are also easier to obtain.

-Since traders who favor this strategy prioritize quick, easy profits over prolonged trades, it’s a perfect strategy for day traders to use as well.
+Because traders who favor this strategy prefer quick, easy profits over long trades, it's an excellent strategy for day traders to employ as well.

-To execute this strategy properly, you will need to combine precise decisions with a knowledge of how the market works and stay abreast of all crypto-related developments as they happen.
+To properly execute this strategy, you will need to combine precise decisions with knowledge of how the market works, as well as stay up to date on all crypto-related developments as they occur.

-Range Trading: Traders who use this strategy target the price movement between high and low price levels in a specific day.
-This basically means that as a day trader using this strategy, you can choose to go long or short depending on the position of the asset price within the set range.
+Range Trading: Traders who use this strategy look for price movement between high and low price levels on a given day.
+This basically means that as a day trader using this strategy, you can go long or short depending on the position of the asset price within the set range.

-The key to this strategy is basically: buy when asset price hits the set support level and sell when the asset price hits resistance.
+The key to this strategy is to buy when the asset price reaches the set support level and sell when the asset price reaches resistance.

-Support is the price level reached where the value of a particular cryptocurrency asset drops and at the same time, the demand for it increases.
-This is caused by the concentration of demand which will arrest the decrease in value of the particular coin.
+Support is the price level reached when the value of a specific cryptocurrency asset falls while demand for it rises.
+This is due to the concentration of demand, which will halt the decline in the value of the specific coin.

-Arbitrage: One of the advantages of trading crypto is that the value of crypto assets differ across cryptocurrency exchanges; the value of Bitcoin on Obiex might differ from the value of Bitcoin on Quidax.
-This gives savvy traders the ability to make a quick profit by buying crypto at a lower rate on one exchange and selling at a higher rate at another.
+Arbitrage: One of the benefits of trading cryptocurrency is that the value of crypto assets varies between cryptocurrency exchanges; for example, the value of Bitcoin on Obiex may differ from the value of Bitcoin on Quidax.
+This allows savvy traders to make a quick profit by purchasing cryptocurrency at a lower rate on one exchange and selling it at a higher rate on another.

-As mentioned above, positive news like Elon Musk tweeting favorably about Dogecoin and negative news like China destroying mining rigs can affect the price of whatever crypto asset you hold.
+As previously stated, both positive and negative news, such as Elon Musk tweeting positively about Dogecoin and China destroying mining rigs, can affect the price of whatever crypto asset you hold.

-Staying abreast of the news and making sure you’re in the right position to act on them before most of the market can yield smart traders very favorable returns.
+Staying on top of the news and ensuring you're in a position to act on it before the rest of the market can yield very favorable returns for smart traders.

 Pros and cons of Day trading